- This event has passed.

 I’m In Too: My Choice to Be Active

-Join Mark Barry (Irish Wheelchair Association), Mei Lin, Nikki Bradley (The Motivation Factory) and Carol Brill (International DeafBlind Golfer) for a conversation as they share their experiences of being active.
+Guests were Mark Barry (Irish Wheelchair Association), Mei Lin, Nikki Bradley (The Motivation Factory) and Carol Brill (International DeafBlind Golfer) for a conversation as they shared their experiences of being active.

 Physical Activity/Health: Achieving Healthy Lifestyles through Physical Activity

-Join Rhian McCarroll (Cara), Aoife Ní Mhuirí (Salaso), Gerry Maguire (Spina Bifida Hydrocephalus Ireland), Chris Kane and Aoife O’Sullivan (Lean Ar Aghaidh Service, Rehab Care) and Chris Cassoni for a conversation on the importance of physical activity and fitness opportunities for people with disabilities, the challenges associated, and how we can support and encourage active and healthy lifestyles.
+Guests were Rhian McCarroll (Cara), Aoife Ní Mhuirí (Salaso), Gerry Maguire (Spina Bifida Hydrocephalus Ireland), Chris Kane (Lean Ar Aghaidh Service, Rehab Care) and Chris Cassoni for a conversation on the importance of physical activity and fitness opportunities for people with disabilities, the challenges associated, and how we can support and encourage active and healthy lifestyles.

 Outdoors: Accessing the Great Outdoors

-Join Sarah Kerrigan (Trouble on a Peg Leg), Ciara Munnelly (Sport Ireland Outdoors), Deborah Foley (Carlow Sports Partnership), Tom Losey (Liquid Therapy) and Charlie Clay and Denise Haran for a conversation on the benefits, challenges and opportunities for people with disabilities accessing the great outdoors.
+Guests were Sarah Kerrigan (Trouble on a Peg Leg), Ciara Munnelly (Sport Ireland Outdoors), Deborah Foley (Carlow Sports Partnership), Tom Losey (Liquid Therapy) and Charlie Clay for a conversation on the benefits, challenges and opportunities for people with disabilities accessing the great outdoors.

 National Perspective: I’m in Too – Where to from here?

-This session will focus on the next steps and future direction of opportunities for people with disabilities to ensure that they are supported and empowered to lead active, healthy lifestyles.
+Guests were Minister Annen Rabbitte, Minister Jack Chambers, Dr Una May (Sport Ireland) and Niamh Daffy (CEO, Cara Sport Inclusion Ireland).
+This session focused on the next steps and future direction of opportunities for people with disabilities to ensure that they are supported and empowered to lead active, healthy lifestyles.

 Nikki BradleyAdaptive Adventurer